arijitdas123student/agri-ai-v2/README.md

 $ balena push agri-ai-v2
 ```
 ## Scope of improvement 🤔
-* Add support for threshold value to the python script in [balena-cam](https://github.com/arijitdas123student/agri-ai-v2/blob/master/balena-cam/app/server.py) folder.
+* Add support for threshold value to the Html script in [balena-cam](https://github.com/arijitdas123student/agri-ai-v2/blob/master/balena-cam/app/client/index.html) folder.
 * Usage of Object-Detection block that has been released recently on EI.
 * Make use of the EI Python Linux SDK that will help in providing more accuracy/object detection ability.
 * Add support for more hardware devices such as the NVIDIA Jetson Nano/x86 based devices.

 You are welcome to contribue to the above following improvements that will greatly help the project and moreover the community! :)
-Please make sure to open a [PR](https://github.com/arijitdas123student/agri-ai-v2/pulls)/[file](https://github.com/arijitdas123student/agri-ai-v2/issues) an issue with your ideas if you wsih to add something more to this Open-Source project.
+Please make sure to open a [PR](https://github.com/arijitdas123student/agri-ai-v2/pulls)/[file an issue](https://github.com/arijitdas123student/agri-ai-v2/issues) with your ideas if you wish to add something more to this Open-Source project.

 ## Additional Information ⚓